mel-project/docs.melproject.org/developer-guides/gibbername/use.md

 hello world my dudes this is what's bound to the name lol
 ```

+You can find a complete example in our [GitHub repo](https://github.com/mel-project/gibbername-cli).

 ## Project setup

 Let's start by creating a new binary crate: